 With the dozens of different types of knives out there, it can be difficult to know which knife to use and when.
 This article takes a deep dive into the slicing knife, explaining exactly what a slicing knife is used for.

 To best understand what a slicing knife is used for, it is helpful to understand the characteristics of slicing knives.
-The most notable characteristic of a slicing knife is the size.
-Slicing knife blades typically range anywhere from 7” to 14” inches depending on the specific use of the knife.
+One important characteristic of a slicing knife is the blade length.
+Slicing knife blades typically range anywhere from 7” to 14” inches in length depending on the specific use of the knife.
+The tip of the blade is usually rounded rather than pointed.

 This blade length is intentional and is meant to satisfy the demands of cutting through large pieces of cooked roasts and meats with ease.
 The longer the blade, the fewer back and forth strokes need to be made to cut the meat.
 The fewer strokes, the cleaner the cut!